 Documents that are required when making a request for service abroad of judicial or extrajudicial documents include:

 - A Form 80B summary of documents

-- Certified translations, if the documents are in a language other than English, or are going to a country where a language other than English is the official language.
-Refer to rule 80.04(5) of the Supreme Court Rules 2005.
+Certified translations, if the documents are in a language other than English, or are going to a country where a language other than English is the official language.
+Refer to rule 80.04(5) of the Supreme Court (General Civil Procedure) Rules 2015.

 Details about methods of service, costs, estimated time frames and contacts for each country that is a signatory to the Hague Convention, can be found on the Hague Convention website.